Special Issue: Research Notes from the 2026 National Environment and Recreation Research Symposium

 Date Due:

-All research note submissions intended for the special issue must be submitted by June 15, 2025.
-Please make every effort to comply with this date.
+All research note submissions intended for the special issue must be submitted by June 15, 2026.
 Early submission of papers is appreciated and encouraged.

 Submission Information:

-Authors are encouraged to minimize background/literature review portions of papers -- and concentrate using their ‘space and words’ on findings, results, and conclusion.
+Authors are encouraged to minimize background/literature review portions of papers; and concentrate on findings, results, and implications.
 Use figures and charts to enhance the explanation of findings and consider omitting tables or figures that are superfluous.

 The submission format and process will follow the normal JPRA research note guidelines found at: https://js.sagamorepub.com/index.php/jpra/about/submissions